bradleyeckert/chad/verilog/doc/verilog.md

 ## What I like about VHDL

 - Enumerated states.
 Okay, SV has that too.
 I like to see FSM state named in the simulation waveform.
-- In simulation it's easier to not think about the differences between registers and wires.
-But that's a style thing.
+- In simulation, it's easier to not think about the differences between registers and wires.
 - Stricter typing.
+- Catches more bugs at compile time.

 ## My Verilog style